-This lab applies the concepts taught in PHSX 207 College This course focuses on human learning by examining Physics II.
+This lab applies the concepts taught in PHSX 207 College Physics II.
 Students will learn to measure physical phenomenon and applications of the law of physics covered in class and interpret the data as it applies to these concepts.
 Prerequisite: PHSX 205 College Physics I and PHSX 206 College Physics I Laboratory.
 Co requisite: PHSX 207 College Physics II.
-1.000 Credit hours